General Information and Hours

-We expect to be able to process and fulfill interlibrary loan requests for physical items with our WRLC and Virginia Research Library partners as libraries reopen this fall.
+We expect to be able to process and fulfill interlibrary loan requests for physical items with our WRLC and Virginia Research Library partners as libraries gradually resume operations.
 While many libraries remain closed or are offering limited services during reopening, the Interlibrary Loan Department will explore all options in securing physical materials in addition to our scanning/electronic delivery services.
 We appreciate your consideration if our fulfillment service is delayed as a result.

 Faculty, students, and staff are encouraged to contact the ILL/Document Delivery department at firstname.lastname@example.org with questions or concerns.